Lennox Head Beach

 The headland, which is also referred to as Lennox Point is a terrific spot for whale watching between May and November – the period when they undertake their annual migration.
 Whilst you can also spot dolphins all year round as well.

-It even offers a lovely coastal walking track which stretches from the town of Lennox Head to the southern beaches.
+It even offers a lovely coastal walking track that stretches from the town of Lennox Head to the southern beaches.
 Showcasing stunning panoramic views over the locality towards Cape Byron along its undulating way.

 Another popular spot is the freshwater Lake Ainsworth.
 A favoured recreational spot for families to picnic, swim, kayak, canoe and partake in stand-up paddle boarding.